galenmolk/studiosaurus/Assets/readme.txt

-refactor out the asset deletion window to be a generic confirmation window that uses a delegate system. so you can use it for deleting assets AND for confirming replacement of assets, among other things in the future refactor assetselector and assetgallery. assetgallery creates the slots. simplify that. we shouldn't two dictionaries and a list for this shit. fix that bug!!
+refactor out the asset deletion window to be a generic confirmation window that uses a delegate system. so you can use it for deleting assets AND for confirming replacement of assets, among other things in the future refactor assetselector and assetgallery. assetgallery creates the slots. simplify that. we shouldn't two dictionaries and a list for this shit. fix that bug!! don't switch play stop button if there is no audio the icons look different now no difference between mousing over choose audio button and the play stop button

 use new input system for escape key close panel and shift modifier